ItchyPlusPlus/ItchyPlusPlus/readme.md

 It currently is in very early stages so it might fail.
 If you want to help please submit a pull request.

+to cleanup the directory once you have built and run make install type:
+    make clean

 # Wiki

 Be sure to look at our wiki for more info!
 It should be at: http://github.com/ItchyPlusPlus/ItchyPlusPlus/wiki